Laser Assisted Cataract Surgery

 Laser Cataract Surgery Process

-First, the cataract surgeon creates a precise surgical plan using sophisticated imaging technology that maps the unique contours of your eye.
-Using a precision-enhanced femtosecond laser, the surgeon removes the clouded natural lens, before implanting a clear artificial intraocular replacement lens (IOL).
+First, the cataract surgeon creates a surgical plan using sophisticated imaging technology that maps the unique contours of your eye.
+With the help of a precise femtosecond laser, the surgeon removes the clouded natural lens, before implanting a clear artificial intraocular replacement lens (IOL).

 Intraocular Lens Implant Options